 The other benefit of adding salt to your preworkout drink is replacing the electrolytes that you lose when sweating.
 Eating a full meal an hour or two before the gym is a fantastic way of supplying energy during your workout.

 You could add more table salt to your meal beforehand, but adding it to your preworkout drink will result in a much quicker absorption of the mineral.
+If you use pre-workout, you can add it to your scoop too!

 Another benefit of using salt in your drink is that it will help with muscle cramps.
 Muscle cramps most commonly occur when you’re dehydrated, especially when you’re working up a sweat and your muscles are overheating